-Military spouses often face hiring challenges due to their spouse’s occupation, and the global pandemic has exacerbated this even more.
-The unemployment rate of military spouses is nearly three times greater than the national average.
-According to Navy Federal’s research, 13% of military spouses are unemployed, and 43% of military spouses are under-employed.
+Military spouses often face hiring challenges due to their spouse’s occupation, and the global pandemic exacerbated this even more.
+The unemployment rate of military spouses is nearly 3 times greater than the national average.
+According to Navy Federal Credit Union’s research, 13% of military spouses are unemployed, and 43% of military spouses are under-employed.
 In both unemployment and under-employment, military spouses cited specific challenges around relocation, childcare responsibilities and the economic impact of the COVID-19 pandemic.

 Research & Results

-To help them navigate these challenges and enjoy long-term career success, we conducted more than 2,000 online interviews with military spouses both within Navy Federal’s current membership and in the general population earlier this year.
-We found that this community requires flexible hours/schedule, competitive compensation, a clear career advancement path, a consistent work location (either in-person or remote), a team-oriented work environment and flexibility in childcare options.
+To help them navigate these challenges and enjoy long-term career success, we conducted more than 2,000 online interviews with military spouses, both within Navy Federal’s current membership and in the general population in 2021.
+We found that this community requires a flexible schedule, competitive compensation, a clear career advancement path, a consistent work location (either in-person or remote), a team-oriented work environment and childcare options.

 We then partnered with Hire Heroes USA® to identify industries and career paths that meet the values that matter most to this community.

 “Although military spouse employment is being talked about more and more, there is still work that can be done.
 Military spouses are reporting they are looking for stability and flexibility across all industries according to the ‘Best Careers’ list and data,” said Amy Dodson, a military spouse and human resources manager at Hire Heroes USA.
 “I encourage military spouses to utilize employment resources that are tailored specifically to their unique needs, leverage volunteer work to build a career and search for companies that have military spouse hiring initiatives.”

 Here are the top 10 industries we identified as best for military spouses.